-The Ultimate Gift Budget Guide: How Much to Spend on Gifts
+The Christmas Gift Budget Guide: How Much to Spend on Gifts

 With so many opportunities to bless our loved ones with gifts this year, you can’t be faulted for feeling budget-conscious.
 But a specified annual gift budget can be easier to come up with than you might think.

-Planning your gift giving expenses is a smart way to go.
+Planning your Christmas gift giving expenses (and all gift giving throughout the year) is a smart way to go.

 How much should we budget to spend on a gift for a nephew’s birthday?
 How much to give for a 21st birthday?
 What about Mother’s Day?